novotimo/tlsproxy/doc/ARCHITECTURE.md

 2. The backend server must see the connection as plaintext.
 3. The client must see the connection as TLS-tunneled.
 4. The program must be configurable with a configuration file.
-5. The program must be runnable as a daemon with privsep and chroot.
+5. The program must be runnable as a daemon with priv dropping and chroot.
 6. The program must run on modern Linux machines.

 ### Non-functional